Paper

 Proceedings of SPIE (July 14 2008)

-Overview of the James Webb Space Telescope Observatory
+Overview of the James Webb Space Telescope observatory

-Proceedings of SPIE (August 09 2010)
+Proceedings of SPIE (September 22 2011)

 Hubble Space Telescope: now and then